Huhne to make the case for renewables

 Notes for editors

-1. Chris Huhne's speech to the Renewables UK annual conference
+1. The Rt Hon Chris Huhne MP’s speech to the Renewables UK annual conference

 2. Last week the Government launched a consultation on support levels for renewable electricity technologies under the Renewables Obligation from 2013-17.